 Producer, Writer, Director & Stuntster.

-James has worked in Entertainment and P.R.
+James has worked in Events, P.R. and Entertainment

 for over 30-years.